-Over $81 million in community development lending to low- and moderate-income communities at year ending 2022 – up 8% from 2021.
+Over $32 million in community development lending to low- and moderate-income communities at year ending 2023.

 We work together with community development organizations and leaders in our neighborhoods to forge opportunities for job creation, business growth, family strength, home ownership and overall inclusion and wellness in our communities.

 Over $12 million in community development investments, capital funds and donations supporting important development organizations in the neighborhoods we serve.

 Developed by the Providence Bank & Trust Stewardship Foundation, the Community Stewardship Loan offers low interest loans to small businesses and local nonprofits in low- to moderate-income communities delivering needed capital and inspiring continued success.

-Over $463 thousand in micro loans, since inception of the Community Stewardship Loan in 2021, to support small businesses and nonprofit organizations in low- to moderate-income communities.
+Over $678 thousand in micro loans to support small businesses and nonprofit organizations in low- to moderate-income communities.